the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-It might seem redundant to declare a component such as this.
-You will use a `Button` component instead of a `button` element.
-It only spares the `type="button"`.
-Except for the type attribute you have to define everything else when you want to use the Button component.
-But you have to think about the long term investment here.
-Imagine you have several buttons in your application, but want to change an attribute, style or behavior for the button.
-Without the component you would have to refactor every button.
-Instead the Button component ensures to have only one single source of truth.
-One Button to refactor all buttons at once.
-One Button to rule them all.
+It might seem redundant to declare components like this, but it's not.
+We use a `Button` component instead of a `button` element, which spares only the `type="button"`.
+Outside the type attribute, we'll need to define everything else to use the Button component.

+These measures are abouth long term, however.
+Imagine you have several buttons in your application, and you want to change an attribute, style, or behavior for just one.
+Without the component, you'd have to refactor each one.
+The Button component ensures that the operation has a single source of truth, or one Button to refactor all the others at once.

 Since you already have a button element, you can use the Button component instead.
 It omits the type attribute, because the Button component specifies it.

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class Table extends Component {
   render() {